 When an operating system (Windows, MacOS, Linux) deletes a file, the data is merely marked for deletion and the data often can be recovered.
 Formatting and partitioning drives to not explicitly destroy data either.
 Data can also be found in drive slack space, bad blocks (remapped sectors) and Hidden Areas.

 To erase a drive therefore requires that data (zeros or random numbers) be written to the entire drive.
-The only way to really be sure all data is impossible to recover is to physically destroy the drive.
+The only way to really be sure all data is impossible to recover is to physically destroy the drive, such as shredding the drive and electronics.

 There are many applications that can overwrite data on a drive.
 Some are freeware, some are commercial and Unix/Linux contains a utility that will do the job called “dd.”